MicrosoftDocs/machine-learning-server-docs/microsoft-r/r-client-get-started.md

 ## Step 2: Configure Your IDE

 After you've [installed R Client](#installrclient), the next step is to configure your favorite R integrated development environment (IDE) to point to the R Client R executable.
 This way, whenever you execute your R code, you'll do so using R Client and benefit from the proprietary packages installed with R Client.
 R IDE options include [R Tools for Visual Studio](https://msdn.microsoft.com/en-us/library/mt721271.aspx#Anchor_1) on Windows (Recommended), RStudio, or any other R development environment.<br>

+>[!IMPORTANT]
+>You can connect remotely from your local IDE to an R Server instance using [functions from the `mrsdeploy` package](/operationalize/remote-execution.md).
+Then, the R code you enter at the remote command line executes on the remote server.
+This is very convenient when you need to offload heavy processing on server or to test your analytics during their development.
+Your [R Server administrator must configure R Server](/operationalize/configure-enterprise.md) for this functionality.

 **Set up RTVS for R Client on Windows**